Laplacian spectral characterization of some double starlike trees: Abstract

 \section{Abstract}

 A tree is called \emph{double starlike} if it has exactly two vertices of degree greater than two.
-We denote by $H(p,n,q)$ one double starlike tree, which is obtained by attaching the centers of two stars $K_{1,p}$ and $K_{1,q}$ to the ends of a path $P_n$ respectively.
-In this paper, graph $H(p,n,q)$ is proved to be determined by its Laplacian spectrum.
+Let $H(p,n,q)$ denote the double starlike tree obtained by attaching $p$ pendant vertices to one pendant vertex of the path $P_n$ and $q$ pendant vertices to the other pendant vertex of $P_n$.
+In this paper, we prove that $H(p,n,q)$ is determined by its Laplacian spectrum. \\ \\ \textbf{keywords:} Adjacency spectrum; Laplacian spectrum; $A$-cospectral graphs; $L$-cospectral graphs; Line graph \\ {{\bf AMS Classifications:} 05C50}